-- (a) it is not practicable for any information to which this section applies to be given in the manner specified in subsection (1), he may determine that the information shall be given in paper form and shall not be given by using services provided by a specified body; or - (b) it is not practicable for any information to which this section applies to be given solely in the manner specified in subsection (1), he may determine that the information shall be given either in paper form or by using services provided by a specified body, and where a determination has been made under this subsection, the relevant provision shall have effect subject to that determination.
+- (1) This section applies to any information that under a provision of this Ordinance (a "relevant provision") is required to be given to another person by using services provided by a specified body. - (2) Where the Commissioner considers that - information to which this section applies to be given in the manner specified in subsection (1), he may determine that the information shall be given in paper form and shall not be given by using services provided by a specified body; or - it is not practicable for any information to which this section applies to be given solely in the manner specified in subsection (1), he may determine that the information shall be given either in paper form or by using services provided by a specified body, and where a determination has been made under this subsection, the relevant provision shall have effect subject to that determination.

-(3) Notice of a determination made under subsection (2) shall be published in the Gazette within 14 days of the determination having been made.

-(4) A determination made under subsection (2) may require that the information to be given in paper form be certified as correct or that the document containing the information be certified as a true copy, as may be appropriate, by the person giving the information or by some other person.

-(5) A determination made under subsection (2) may make different provision in relation to different classes of persons or information.
+- (3) Notice of a determination made under subsection (2) shall be published in the Gazette within 14 days of the determination having been made. - (4) A determination made under subsection (2) may require that the information to be given in paper form be certified as correct or that the document containing the information be certified as a true copy, as may be appropriate, by the person giving the information or by some other person. - (5) A determination made under subsection (2) may make different provision in relation to different classes of persons or information.